 Dr. Sharday Ewell selected for SEC’s Emerging Scholars Program!
 She’s at University of Missouri this week to participate in workshops that prepare future-faculty.

-Robin Costello presents DataVersify research in a STEM Education Research symposium at University of Bergen’s Centre for Excellence in Biology Education (bioCEED).
-Robin is in Norway studying the impacts of high stakes exams on Norwegian students in collaboration with Sehoya Cotner through mobility funds.
+Robin Costello presents DataVersify research in a STEM Education Research symposium at the Centre for Excellence in Biology Education (bioCEED) in Bergen.
+Robin is in Norway studying the impacts of high stakes exams on Norwegian students in collaboration with Sehoya Cotner through mobility funds from University of Bergen.

 Emily Driessen educated a different crop of students through Gross Out Camp last week, a science experience for campers entering first through fourth grade (ages 6-10).
 It’s taught by expert naturalists and instructors with advanced science degrees and the campers explore their world to discover zoology in the form of local critters!

 Robin Costello is representing the lab at this year’s iEmber Conference in beautiful Billings, Montana!
 This meeting brings together folks from biology and multiple social science disciplines to collaborate and share ideas related to DEI in biology.
 She’ll be presenting results from our DataVersify project: studying the impacts of highlighting and humanizing scientists as role models in undergraduate biology courses.

 Congrats to Sharday Ewell for being selected to participate in the SEC Emerging Scholars Program!
 The program is designed to encourage top scholars to pursue careers in higher education through professional development and networking opportunities.

 Congrats to postdoc Sharday Ewell for getting her M.Ed. in Curriculum and Instruction with a concentration in Adult Education! #ProudPI